Building Tomorrow's Health Care Workforce

 - More than 5,000 Partners employees participated in skill development opportunities including English to Speakers of Other Languages (ESOL), computer skills, career coaching, career advancement, and tuition assistance.

-- 276 adult community residents have graduated from our pre-employment program over the past seven years.
+- More than 400 adult community residents have graduated from our health care training and education program over the past 10 years.

 - An average of 300 students are employed by Brigham and Women’s Hospital (BWH) or Massachusetts General Hospital (MGH) during their summer breaks.